 c.
 This is a short term decision that refers to operations for the next week.

 d.
 This is a long term decision, because costs and benefits over a number of years will be considered.

+7. An example of a response is:

+Coca-Cola:

+Boundary System: Code of Business conduct for integrity around the globe.

+Belief System: Mission: to refresh, inspire, create value

+Diagnostic Control: Water conservation goal

+Interactive Control: Information on tastes and consumer interest in healthy drinks and nutrition facts.

-7. a.
+8. a.
 Although the managers can estimate the value to the company from each option, the estimates would be subject to uncertainty.
 For example, the managers cannot know with certainty the selling price and costs if they produce the new braking system.
 They also cannot know how much they would receive by selling the system to another company.
 In addition, there may be factors that influence the decision, such as how the new braking system might affect the company’s reputation for quality and innovation.
 Because of the uncertainties, different managers will make different assumptions and use different amounts in their calculations.
 Different analyses will result in a variety of conclusions, so there is no one correct answer.